rahulJalan23/rahulJalan23/README.md

 - Full time learner, Part-time Engineer at NIT, Goa.(India)
 - Eager to learn and help towards the upcoming technolgy.
 - I’m interested in contributing on Machine Learning and projects aiming to produce Higher Level Visual/Auditory results.
-- I’m looking to collaborate on projects related to mobile app and game development.
+- I’m looking to collaborate on projects related to mobile app and game 	:joystick: development.
 -  rahuljalan23.rj@gmail.com
 - https://www.linkedin.com/in/rahul-jalan-2a8b4a1a4